bcoca/ansible/docs/docsite/rst/dev_guide/developing_api.rst

         # we always need to cleanup child procs and the structres we use to communicate with them
         if tqm is not None:
             tqm.cleanup()

         # Remove ansible tmpdir
         shutil.rmtree(C.DEFAULT_LOCAL_TMP, True)

-.. note:: Ansible emits warnings and errors via the display object, which prints directly to stdout, stderr and the Ansible log.
+.. note:: Ansible emits warnings and errors via the display object, which prints directly to stdout, stderr and the Ansible log (when enabled).

 The source code for the ``ansible`` command line tools (``lib/ansible/cli/``) is `available on Github <https://github.com/ansible/ansible/tree/devel/lib/ansible/cli>`_.